UCSCRocketry/blaze-electrical/documentation/powerman.md

-# Power Managment
+# Power Management
-The power managment system is designed to provide reliable, redundent, clean power to the entire Blaze system.
+The power management system is designed to provide reliable, redundant, clean power to the entire Blaze system.
 The power is generated using multiple buck converters powered by a battery with a hard power switch.
 Dedicated current and voltage sensing allows for precise current and voltage spike event detection as well as battery charge monitoring.
-Reverse current and resettable over current protection enables for safe opperation with minimal downtime.
-LED indicators visably show voltage rails present.
+Reverse current and resettable over current protection enables for safe operation with minimal downtime.
+LED indicators visibly show voltage rails present.

 Battery and hard power switch are connected through XT30 connectors.

-Blaze PowerMan utilizes the common Blaze co-processor and CAN tranciever design described in the common documentation.
+Blaze PowerMan utilizes the common Blaze co-processor and CAN transceiver design described in the common documentation.

 ## Specs